jsavko/foundryvtt-quest/README.md

 -   Import newly created ability in the world compendium [b]Role Abilities[/b]
 -   The new ability will appear in the ability browser.
 -   Using a new Role and Path will cause a new role/path to be created.
 -   Short Descriptions appear in the ability browser.
 Long descriptions will be sent to chat.
-When editing abilities will full text please update the Long Description.
+When editing abilities with full text please update the Long Description.
 (If no long description exists the short description is sent to chat)
     ![image](https://user-images.githubusercontent.com/192591/146589229-e0fb35e0-c43c-4376-a215-5f4b981b6a26.png)

 ## Short Codes